 Click here to see the listing – https://amzn.to/3DHtptl

 Remember, not all dogs enjoy going into a crate.
-If your dog takes a dislike to the crate, do not force them; if you can’t tempt them in with some of their favourite toys and treat, try to feed them in there, but DO NOT close the crate door in the beginning, give them time and space to get used to it.
+If your dog takes a dislike to the crate, do not force them; if you can’t tempt them in with some of their favourite toys and treats, try to feed them in there, but DO NOT close the crate door in the beginning, give them time and space to get used to it.

 You can also buy covers to go over the crate.
-This can make it feel more natural and ‘den-like’; they may prefer this option, check out our top pick here – https://amzn.to/3BUa2Me
+This can make it feel more natural and ‘den-like’; they may prefer this option.
+Check out our top pick here – https://amzn.to/3BUa2Me

 Your dog may prefer the run of the house, and if it can be trusted, this is a great option.
 Access to windows, toys and puzzles can be a great way to help your dog feel more confident and happy about being left.